Ethical Tea: From Organic Tea to Fairtrade

 As well as buying Fairtrade, organic tea is also a good option for being more ethical.
 Organic tea is made without pesticides, which are known for polluting soil, water, and killing important wildlife species.
 By purchasing organic tea, you are supporting brands that protect the planet from harmful chemicals.
 Some pesticides and harmful chemicals can be released from the tea leaves during steeping, if they are water-soluble.

 Organic tea is also better for the farmers and producers who work with the tea crops.
 Pesticides can be harmful to humans as well as to wildlife, and so buying from organic tea brands is better for people, as well as the soil, plants, waterways and animals.
-You can read more about organic farming methods in our research methodology explanation.
+The Soil Association is the UK’s leading organic certification body and its mark is one of the most reliable indicators that tea has been grown without synthetic pesticides or fertilisers.
+You can read more about organic farming methods on our How We Rate page.

 Smaller farms and businesses are often organic, as organic tea growing methods are sometimes unsuitable for large-scale companies.
 By buying organic, you are helping smaller companies and growers to survive in a competitive market.
 Growing tea is big business, and so large tea companies often take up huge amounts of space, resulting in deforestation and widespread damage through pesticide run-off contaminating local water systems.
 Supporting organic tea growers helps to prevent further widespread damage to people and wildlife.